openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

   background.

  .. image:: ../../../shared/images/Discussion_colorcoding.png
-  :alt: The list of posts with posts showing differently colored backgrounds
+  :alt: The discussion navigation pane with posts showing differently colored
-        and callout images.
+        backgrounds and callout images.

 The total number of contributions in the exchange (the post and its responses and comments) appears in each callout image.
 To see the number of contributions